San Diego: “America’s Finest City”

 If deserts are more your thing, San Diego is near the Anza-Borrego Desert.
 Even San Diego’s closer backcountry has wonderful hiking trails and desert gardens for you to visit.

 If you want to drive to the mountains, San Diego is close to the mountain community of Julian, famous for its apple pies and historic buildings.
-While it does get some snow in the winter, that will probably be gone in March, leaving the area beautiful and temperate through the Fall.
+While it does get some snow in the winter, the area is generally beautiful and temperate through the Fall.

 San Diego has an active writing and mystery community with a Sisters in Crime chapter, an MWA chapter, and many local authors.
 Raymond Chandler wrote his last novels in our local community of La Jolla (called Esmeralda in the books), where he lived.
 He is buried with his wife in a local cemetery.